 Coronavirus, also known as Covid-19, is a new illness, a virus that can affect your lungs and airways.

 Anyone who has symptoms, however mild, or is in a household where someone has symptoms, should not leave their house to go to work.
-Those people should self-isolate for at least 10 days, as should those in their households for 14 days.
+Those people should self-isolate for at least 10 days, as should those in their households.

 The most important symptoms of coronavirus (COVID-19) are recent onset of any of the following symptoms.
 Do not leave home if you or someone you live with has any of the following:

 If you are concerned about your symptoms, or you feel you are unable to manage your symptoms at home, Use the 111 online coronavirus service.
 The 111 online coronavirus service will ask about your symptoms and tell you what to do.

 We can all help control the virus if we all stay alert.
 This means you must:

 The Government is advising that people in England should aim to wear a face covering in some circumstances, and is a legal requirement on public transport.

 For more information around the face covering aspects of staying safe and alert outside your home, click here.

 To view the guidance on shielding and protecting people defined on medical grounds as extremely vulnerable, click here.

 At the moment it can be hard to know what to do if you’re unwell, and it’s obviously still important to get medical help if you need it.
 To read the NHS guidance, please click here.